Weight-loss drug Meridia increases heart attack and stroke risk

 Meridia (Sibutramine) is an appetite suppressant, and is prescribed by physicians to help obese individuals lose weight.
 Meridia works by blocking the reuptake of certain neurotransmitters in the brain related to appetite.
 Meridia was shown to reduce food intake and body weight compared to placebo in several trials.
 However there is no such thing as a drug without side effects.

-Concerns regarding adverse cardiovascular events led to a large clinical trial in order to assess Meridia’s safety.
-On September 15, an FDA advisory committee is scheduled to decide whether to keep Meridia on the market, based on the final results from the trial, which were published last week in the New England Journal of Medicine.
-In 2009, preliminary results from the trial prompted European health officials to withdraw the drug from the market.
-Meridia may soon be withdrawn in the U.S. as well .
+Concerns regarding adverse cardiovascular events led to a large clinical trial in order to assess Meridia’s safety In 2009, preliminary results from the trial prompted European health officials to withdraw the drug from the market.
+The final results were published in 2010 in the New England Journal of Medicine, and due to those results, the manufacturer stopped producing Meridia.

 The trial evaluated cardiovascular events in subjects assigned to either Meridia or placebo over approximately three years.
 The trial’s 10,000 participants were overweight or obese individuals over age 55 with either cardiovascular disease, type 2 diabetes, or both.
 The average weight loss on Meridia was 9.5 lbs.
 Although the researchers found no increase in death rates among Meridia users, they did find a 28% increase in risk of heart attack, and a 36% increase in risk of stroke.

 Weight loss is beneficial for overall health, in part because it helps to reduce the risk of cardiovascular disease.
-So essentially, this drug is having the exact opposite of its intended effect.
+So essentially, this drug had the exact opposite of its intended effect.
 Plus the weight loss in this trial was miniscule – 9.5 lbs. is inconsequential for someone who is obese.
-Dr. Fuhrman’s nutritarian diet-style has helped many people lose 50 lbs., 100 lbs., or more and keep it off.
+The Nutritarian diet-style has helped many people lose 50 lbs., 100 lbs., or more and keep it off.
 Plus healthy eating does not carry an increased risk of cardiovascular events – it only reduces risk.

 The bottom line: there are no shortcuts to weight loss or to good health.